camunda/camunda-docs/docs/product-manuals/zeebe/operations/upgrade-zeebe.md

 This section describes how to upgrade Zeebe to a new version.

 :::caution
 Currently, we are facing an [issue](https://github.com/zeebe-io/zeebe/issues/5581) that can corrupt the data when upgrading to a new version.
 The issue affects the reprocessing (i.e. rehydrating the data from the records on the log stream) and can be omitted by restoring the data from a snapshot.
-Please follow the recommended procedure to minimize the risk of losing data.
+Please follow the recommended procedure to minimize the risk of losing data. **This issue affects only users upgrading from a version lower than 0.24.4 to 0.24.4 or newer.**
 :::

 ## Rolling Upgrade